 Verbs are essential parts of sentences.
 They are what gives us all the action in everything we say or write.
 Unfortunately, precisely because they are so essential, verbs can be complex, and there are several pitfalls we can fall into when we use them.
-One of these, using the wrong verb tense, appears pretty regularly on the SAT.
+One of these, using the wrong verb tense, appears pretty regularly among the commonly tested SAT grammar rules.

 What are verb tenses?